milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 And how do we tell the server to show index.html without adding ```/index.html``` to the address to act as the main page of our site?

-We have to use the ```ring.util.respponse``` namespace for that.
+We have to use the ```ring.util.response``` namespace for that.
 Update the requirements at the top of the file like this.

 ```
 (:require [compojure.core :refer :all]